TheAhumMaitra/Itomori/README.md

 [`License`](License.md)

-## Logs warning : THis app is designed to take logs , so you need to delete them mannualy, Go to home / Itomori and delete the logs/app.log content, not the full file
+## ⚠ Logs warning : This app is designed to take logs , so you need to delete them mannualy, Go to `home / Itomori` and delete the `.logs/app.log`'s content, not the file.

 # Thanks